dlepex/typeinst/README.md

 #### Empty singleton generic types

-ESGT (declared as empty struct) serve as dummy receivers (or a namespace) for their method or methods, and thus they can be used when you need a generic function (Typeinst is type-based, and it is impossible to create generic functions directly).
+ESGT are declared as empty structs and serve as dummy receivers for their methods, and thus they can be used for generic function imitation.
+(Typeinst is type-based and it is impossible to create generic functions directly)
 Here is an example:
 ```go
 type E interface{} // E is a type var